fleetdm/fleet/handbook/brand.md

 ## Article formatting guidelines

-To publish an article, you will need to create a Pull Request for fleetdm.com with a file of your article, formatted in Markdown (todo).
+To publish an article, you will need to create a Pull Request for a new file, formatted in Markdown (todo), in [https://github.com/fleetdm/fleet/tree/main/articles](https://github.com/fleetdm/fleet/tree/main/articles).

 #### On this page
 - [Layout](#layout)